 I would be happy to provide advice on: developing plans for PhD coursework; teaching any of the courses I have taught; applying for non-teaching jobs such as at the WMC; and travelling and visa processes for Iranians.
 I would also love to provide support for new (particularly international) students regarding cultural differences and adapting to their new life in Ames as well as possible difficulties that come with being a PhD student.

 Hi!
 My name is Joe Geluso.
-I am in my 4th year of the Applied Linguistics and Technology program.
-My studies focus mainly on corpus linguistics, phraseology, cognitive linguistics, and SLA.
+I am in the Applied Linguistics and Technology program.
+My studies focus mainly on corpus linguistics, phraseology, and SLA.
 Outside of the ALT program, my life consists of spending time with my kids (5 and 8 years old).
-Typical activities include scooting around and exploring Ames on our A5 Lux kick scooters, refining our ground strokes on the tennis court, kicking balls on the soccer field, deconstructing the latest Marvel, DC, or Star Wars experience, building Legos, and reading books together.
+Typical activities include scooting around and exploring Ames on our A5 Lux kick scooters, refining our ground strokes on the tennis court, kicking balls on the soccer field, building Legos, and studying Japanese together.
 I would be happy to share information about Ames related to family life (e.g., where to live, schools in the district, etc.).

 I also have a lot to say on the coursework in the program and which courses I would take and in what sequence if I had the chance to do it all over again.
 Please ask me questions!